Associate Dean for Research

-Levitt has been invited to testify as an expert on election law before committees of the U.S. Senate (statements here and here); the U.S. Commission on Civil Rights; federal and state courts; state legislative bodies in Illinois, Indiana, Michigan, Nevada, New York, Oregon, Texas, Washington, and Wisconsin; and local bodies in Los Angeles County and Dallas.
+Levitt has been invited to testify as an expert on election law before committees of the U.S. House and Senate (statements here, here, here, and here); the U.S. Commission on Civil Rights (here and here); federal and state courts; state legislative bodies in Alaska, Illinois, Indiana, Michigan, Nevada, New York, Oregon, Texas, Washington, and Wisconsin; and local bodies in Los Angeles County and Dallas.

 Levitt has also appeared in film, TV (domestic and international), radio, and podcast, and has been quoted as an election law and redistricting expert by numerous newspapers, magazines, and news services, including the Associated Press, Reuters, New York Times, Wall St. Journal, Washington Post, New Yorker, USA Today, The Hill, The Nation, Politico, Los Angeles Times, Sacramento Bee, Miami Herald, Kansas City Star, Houston Chronicle, Pittsburgh Post-Gazette, Palm Beach Post, Milwaukee Journal-Sentinel, Minneapolis Star-Tribune, Atlanta Journal-Constitution, and St. Petersburg Times.

 Levitt has also published many shorter opinion pieces, including in the New York Times, Washington Post, SCOTUSblog, Politico, The Hill, Roll Call, Pacific Standard, and the Huffington Post; he has also been a regular contributor to Summary Judgments, the Election Law Blog, the ACSblog, and the Brennan Center for Justice blog.

 Levitt serves as a faculty advisor for the Loyola chapter of the American Constitution Society, and is an avid supporter of public interest work.
 He is an Advisor for the Course of Study in Law and the Political Process, is the co-chair of Loyola's Faculty Workshops, and has served as the faculty advisor for the Loyola Law Review.
 In 2015, he served on the Search Committee for Loyola's next Dean; he has also served on the Curriculum Committee and Instructional Technology Committee.
-Beyond Loyola, he regularly provides assistance to legislators and administrators from both major political parties, and has represented officials and former officials from both major political parties in court.
+Beyond Loyola, he regularly provides assistance to legislators and administrators from both major political parties, and has represented nonpartisan nonprofit organizations and officials and former officials from both major political parties in court.
 He also serves on the Board of Directors of the Fair Elections Center, and as a member of the Advisory Committee to the Los Angeles County Voting Systems Assessment Project.